The Ultimate Baked Potato Bar Toppings List

 taco tuesday baked potato on a black plate

-Favorite Topping Combos
+Favorite Baked Potato Topping Combos

-• French Onion: caramelized onions and shredded cheese (Gruyere or Swiss)
+• French Onion: Caramelized onions and shredded cheese (Gruyere or Swiss)

-• Buffalo Chicken: chicken, sour cream, blue cheese (or ranch), and hot sauce
+• Buffalo Chicken: Chicken, sour cream, blue cheese (or ranch), and hot sauce

-• Greek: feta crumbles, black olives, red onions, and pepperoncini
+• Greek: Feta crumbles, black olives, red onions, and pepperoncini

 chili cheese baked potato on a black plate